mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 }
 ```

 > To help us bring this new API to more components faster, feel free to contribute by adding CSS variables support in more components.
-Make sure to check the [GitHub issue](https://github.com/mui/material-ui/issues/32049) that keeps track of our progress first, in case someone is already working on that component.
+Make sure to check the [GitHub issue](https://github.com/mui/material-ui/issues/32049) that keeps track of our progress first, in case someone took the lead already on the component you were thinking of.

 ## API